All physiotherapists working at Donegal Physiotherapy & Performance Centre are Chartered Physiotherapists ensuring you the best quality of care.

 In the majority of cases, yes.
 Most conditions will require you to do certain exercises or you may require a short rest period.
 You will be given exercises on your first appointment.
 These will be progressed as is required.
 Remember, the more diligent you are with the advice given by your physiotherapist the more likely it is that you will make a speedy recovery!

-We accept payment by cash, cheque or debit/credit card.
+We accept payment by cash, debit/credit card or bank transfer.
 You will be required to pay at the end of each session.
 We run accounts for certain companies and clubs, however this needs to be set up in advance and can be arranged by contacting Donegal Physiotherapy

 In most cases you can claim back from your health insurer.
 We strongly advise that you consult with your health insurer to clarify your exact level of cover.
 Remember you can also claim back through your tax.
 There is no excess due for this and you can claim back 20% of your costs after you have claimed through your health provider.
 This can be done through the MED1 form, download the MED1 form now.